vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 For detailed parameter structure, see [Config](./config.md).

-For example, if you are using a third-party theme and set a `banner` in Front Matter for each article according to the theme requirements, then you can pass in the following `ogp`:
+For example, if you are using a third-party theme and set a `banner` in frontmatter for each article according to the theme requirements, then you can pass in the following `ogp`:

 ```ts
 ({